AimanZaharin/Python-DeepThought/README.md

 # Python-DeepThought

 “All right,” said the computer, and settled into silence again.
 The two men fidgeted.
-The tension was unbearable.
+The tension was unbearable. <br>
 “You’re really not going to like it,” observed Deep Thought.
 “Tell us!”
 “All right,” said Deep Thought.
 “The Answer to the Great Question…”